-New York Life's cash outflows primarily relate to the payment of benefits, policy surrenders, policy loans and dividends, withdrawals from GIC's and scheduled maturity of funding agreements associated with its various life insurance, annuity and group pension products, GICs and funding agreements.
-Cash outflows are also driven by operating expenses and income taxes.
+New York Life's principal cash outflows primarily relate to the payment of liabilities associated with its various life insurance, annuity and group pension products (GICs and funding agreements), operating expenses and income taxes.
+Liabilities arising from New York Life's insurance activities primarily relate to benefit payments, policy surrenders, withdrawals from GICs and maturities of funding agreements, and loans and dividends to policyholders.
 See "-Investment Risk Management" for a discussion of liquidity risk.

-A primary liquidity concern with respect to life insurance and annuity products is the risk of early policyholder and contract holder withdrawals.
+A primary liquidity concern with respect to life insurance and annuity products is the risk of early policyholder and contractholder withdrawals.
 New York Life includes provisions in certain of its contracts that are designed to limit withdrawals from general account institutional pension products (group annuities, GICs and certain deposit fund liabilities) sold to employee benefit plan sponsors.
 Such provisions include surrender charges, market value adjustments and prohibitions or restrictions on withdrawals.
 New York Life closely monitors its liquidity requirements in order to match cash inflows with expected cash outflows, and employs an asset/liability management approach tailored to the specific requirements of each product line based upon the return objectives, risk tolerance, liquidity, tax and regulatory requirements of the underlying products.
 It also regularly conducts liquidity stress tests and monitors early warning indicators of potential liquidity issues.

 New York Life participates in a securities lending program for its general account whereby fixed income securities are loaned to third parties, primarily major brokerage firms and commercial banks.
 The borrowers of its securities provide New York Life with collateral, typically in cash.
 New York Life separately manages this collateral and invests such cash collateral in a portfolio of highly rated fixed income securities with short maturities.
 Securities on loan under the program could be returned to New York Life by the borrowers, or New York Life could call such securities at any time.
 Returns of loaned securities would require New York Life to return the cash collateral associated with such loaned securities.
-New York Life was liable for cash collateral under its control of \$680 million and \$653 million at March 31, 2019 and December 31, 2018, respectively.
-See "Risk Factors-Risks Factors Relating to New York Life-New York Life's Securities Lending Program Subjects It to Potential Liquidity and Other Risks."
+New York Life was liable for cash collateral under its control of \$630 million at March 31, 2020 and December 31, 2019.
+See "Risk Factors-Risk Factors Relating to New York Life-New York Life's Securities Lending Program Subjects It to Potential Liquidity and Other Risks."

 New York Life is committed to maintaining adequate capitalization for its insurance and non-insurance subsidiaries to fund growth opportunities and support new products, and, with respect to its U.S. insurance subsidiaries, to maintain targeted RBC levels.
 In addition, New York Life may make loans to its affiliates to provide additional funds to meet the business needs of these entities.
-New York Life had no capital contributions or returns of capital from its non-insurance subsidiaries during the three months ended March 31, 2019.
-New York Life made capital contributions (net of returns of capital) of \$405 million to its non-insurance subsidiaries during the year ended December 31, 2018.
+New York Life made capital contributions (net of returns of capital) of \$4 million to its non-insurance subsidiaries during the three months ended March 31, 2020.
+New York Life made capital contributions (net of returns of capital) of \$1 million to its non-insurance subsidiaries during the year ended December 31, 2019.